National Green Tribunal : Process, Documents and Functions

 Southern Chennai Kerala, Tamil Nadu, Andhra Pradesh, Karnataka, Union Territories of Pondicherry, and Lakshadweep.

-Eastern Kolkata West Bengal, Orissa, Bihar, Jharkhand, seven sister States of the North-Eastern region, Sikkim, Andaman, and the Nicobar Islands.
+Eastern Kolkata West Bengal, Odisha, Bihar, Jharkhand, seven sister States of the North-Eastern region, Sikkim, Andaman, and the Nicobar Islands.

 National Green Tribunal Act, 2010